-Table 2.
-Summary of annual reported and estimated mortality of bottlenose dolphins from the Southern Migratory stock.
+ble 2.
+Summary of annual reported and estimated mortality of bottlenose dolphins from the Southern Migratory Stock during 2007-2011 from observer and stranding data.
 Where minimum and maximum values are reported, there is uncertainty in the assignment of mortalities to this particular stock due to spatial overlap with other bottlenose dolphin stocks in certain areas and seasons.
-The reported mortalities in Virginia pound net and pot fisheries are confirmed reports and are likely an underestimate of total mortalities in these fisheries.
+This is especially the case for strandings where the maximum number reported may truly be a minimum because not all strandings are detected.
+They are therefore reported as the maximum greater than or equal to what was recovered.